top of page

 If your condition is serious or critical, you will be taken to the trauma area.
 The trauma/resuscitation area of the ED is where the sickest patients are seen by a doctor.
 You may be having a heart attack, stroke, or experiencing severe bleeding as the result of an accident.

-The trauma area is a 6-stretcher critical care area where you will be cared for by doctors and trauma nurses who will also ask you more about your condition.
+In the trauma area, you will be cared for by doctors and trauma nurses who will also ask you more about your condition.
 Medical specialists may also be consulted to see you in the trauma room.

 During your stay in the trauma area, you may have an X-ray with a portable X-ray machine, have an electrocardiogram (ECG), which records the electrical activity of your heart through wires attached to stickers on your chest, or be sent for further testing (such as a CT scan) in the Medical Imaging Department.